Time Cube

 Time Cube was a pseudoscientific personal web page set up in 1997 by Otis Eugene "Gene" Ray.
-It was a self-published outlet for Ray's "theory of everything", also called "Time Cube", which claims that all modern sciences are participating in a worldwide conspiracy to omit his theory, which posits that each day actually consists of four days occurring simultaneously.
+It was a self-published outlet for Ray's "theory of everything", also called "Time Cube", which posits that each day actually consists of four days occurring simultaneously.
 Ray described himself as the "wisest man on earth" and a "godlike being with superior intelligence who has absolute evidence and proof" for his views.
-Ray asserted repeatedly and variously that the academic world had not taken Time Cube seriously.
+Ray asserted that the academic world had not taken Time Cube seriously and that all modern sciences are participating in a worldwide conspiracy to omit his theory.

-The Time Cube website registration expired in August 2015.
+Ray died in March 2015, and the Time Cube website registration expired in August 2016.

 Website

 The Time Cube website did not have a navigation structure such as a menu or a central home page; instead, it was one long continuous page.
 A large amount of self-invented jargon is used throughout, often never defined.
-In one paragraph, Ray claimed that his own wisdom "so antiquates known knowledge" that a psychiatrist examining his behavior diagnosed him with schizophrenia.
+In one paragraph, Ray claimed that:

+"My wisdom so antiquates known knowledge, that a psychiatrist examining my behavior, eccentric by his academic single corner knowledge, knows no course other than to judge me schizoprenic [sic]."

 Adi Robertson of The Verge commented that Ray's theory of time is "an incredibly confusing one peppered with racism and homophobia".